- Data Access

 Collection 1 Change Summary

-As a result of major improvements to the cloud detection algorithm, a reprocessing campaign was planned.
-Together with these improvements, several other modifications to the PROBA-V data and metadata were included.
-Reprocessed data (referred to as ‘Collection 1’) will gradually become available from Q3 2016 onwards.
-Data files will be identified as .v1xx in the filenames, while the current available data collection (referred to as ‘Collection 0’) is identified as .v0xx.
+As a result of major improvements to the cloud detection algorithm, a reprocessing campaign was planned and executed from August 2016 - January 2017.
+Together with the cloud detection algorithm improvements, several other modifications to the PROBA-V data and metadata were included.
+Reprocessed data (referred to as ‘Collection 1’) have become fully available in February 2017, while the previous data collection ('Collection 0') was discontinued as of 1 March 2017.
+Data files are identified as .v1xx in the filenames.

-All data from 16 October 2013 onwards is reprocessed, starting from the raw data.
-Further, all data is stored on disk in HDF5 and GeoTiff format for fast access.
-Further, fotr the first time the intermediate Level 2A data products are made available to the users at all resolutions.
-The changes that were implemented during the reprocessing are described below.
+The reprocessing was carried out on the entire product chain from raw data through the synthesis products and covers the period 16 October 2013 till present.
+All data is stored on disk in HDF5 and GeoTiff format for fast access.
+Further, the intermediate Level 2A data were made available for all resolutions.
+The changes that were implemented during the reprocessing campaign are described below.

 Improved cloud detection algorithm